 Why was U-CARE started?

-The internet has become a natural part of our everyday lives and most people use it daily for a variety of purposes.
+The internet has become a natural part of our everyday lives and most people use it daily for various purposes.
 The purpose of U-CARE is to offer internet-based psychosocial support and psychological self-help to all those who need such help because of a physical illness, no matter where in Sweden they live and no matter what kind of psychosocial resources are available to them locally.

 What is U-CARE?

 U-CARE was started in 2010 and is one of the Swedish government’s strategic research programmes.
-In U-CARE we study how people suffering from physical illnesses, and their significant others, are affected psychosocially, and the kind of help they need to deal with various emotional and mental health problems that may arise.
+In U-CARE we study how people suffering from physical illnesses, and their loved ones, are affected psychosocially, and the kind of help they need to deal with various emotional and mental health problems that may arise.
 We also develop psychosocial and psychological self-help programmes for these individuals.
-Furthermore, we are working to develop and continually improve the U-CARE-portal, an internet platform via which we are able to offer, and study the effect of, the self-help programmes.
+Furthermore, we are working to develop and continually improve the U-CARE Platform, an internet platform via which we are able to offer, and study the effect of, the self-help programmes.

 Where are we now?

 Initially, our work has been on adolescents and adults suffering from cancer, parents and siblings of children with cancer and patients who have suffered heart attacks.
-Furthermore, we currently have four ongoing so-called associated studies on the U-CARE Portal, which deal with fear of giving birth, prevention of recurrent depression, postpartum post-traumatic stress disorder following childbirth, and pelvic pain during pregnancy.
-Further studies will be started up within the next year.
+Furthermore, we currently have three ongoing so-called associated studies on the U-CARE Platform.
+These studies deal with the treatment of stress and anxiety after a myocardial infarction, how beta blockers affect quality of life and well-being among myocardial infarction patients, and control of blood sugar levels for people with type 2 diabetes.
+Additional studies will start within the next year.